-When it comes to implementing an electronic medical records system, the features and needs of practices with speech therapy specialty are not like those of their common medical specialties.
+When it comes to implementing an electronic medical records (EMR) system, the features and needs of practices with speech therapy specialties are not like those of their common medical specialties.
 The speech-language pathologists need to automate their routine work like the things they have to do, again and again, data documentation, accessing clinical information, coding for reimbursements, etc. A Speech Therapy Electronic Health Records (EHR) Software system helps to meet operational needs to enhance efficiencies.

-Other than this, the speech therapists need some unique features for their practices.
+Other than this, speech therapists need some unique features for their practices.
 They have complex document management needs.
 They also want to follow the American Speech-Language-Hearing Association’s (ASHA) guidelines.

-To have a good understanding of how a software works, it is advisable to learn about the different features and functionalities of the software.
-Before choosing a Speech Therapy EMR Software, we should check if the software has the following key features:
+To have a good understanding of how the software works, it is advisable to learn about the different features and functionalities of the software.
+Before choosing a Speech Therapy Electronic Health Records Software, we should check if the software system has the following key features:

-The speech therapists need to records large volumes of data in the EHR software.
-The software must have enough storage that can manage all the medical data.
+The speech therapists need to record large volumes of data in the EMR software.
+The software must have enough storage that can manage and handle all the medical data efficiently.

-The speech therapy EMR software should be able to read and reference the set of CPT and ICD codes.
+The speech therapy EHR software should be able to read and reference the set of CPT and ICD codes.
 Top vendors also offer the feature of selecting favorite codes, which are used very frequently.
 The coding capability helps practices get paid faster and improve financial accuracy.

-The software should include speech therapy related SOAP notes templates to enhance the charting process.
-For example, swallowing exams, voice exams, cognitive communication exams, etc.
+The software system should include speech therapy-related SOAP notes templates to enhance the charting process.
+For example, swallowing exams, voice exams, cognitive-communication exams, etc.

-The Speech therapy EMR software must offer speech therapy-specific lists.
-These lists are for lab orders, procedure orders and radiology order.
+The Speech therapy Electronic Medical Records (EMR) Software must offer speech therapy-specific lists.
+These lists are for lab orders, procedure orders, and radiology orders.